higerra/ridi_imu/README.md

 Once through check your eigen version using `pkg-config --modversion eigen3` Congratulations!
 You have successfully installed eigen3 in your system!

-3. **Installing Ceres-Solver**: Ceres documentation works pretty well.
-You can have a look at it here.
-We hve already installed the required dependencies. we finally need to run the following commands to build Ceres-Solver:
+3. **Installing Ceres-Solver**: Run the following commands to build Ceres-Solver:

 ```
 git clone https://ceres-solver.googlesource.com/ceres-solver